atikh/Optimization-Ready-Comprehensive-Digital-Twin/README.md

 | `progress_minimum_emission.png` | Minimum-emission progress by generation |
 | `progress_maximum_outputs.png` | Maximum-completed-products progress by generation |

+Note: The mean_energy values exported by the implementation are expressed in kW·min.
+The energy values reported in the associated paper were converted to kWh by dividing the exported values by 60.

 ## Verification checks

 The repository includes three optional checks.